 The occasional viscacha is often seen around this point, darting between the many rocks and boulders that litter the scene.
 Another rare species, the Yapat plant, can also be spotted at this altitude.
 Green, semi-spherical, and looking like a cross between a brain and a broccoli flower, the Yapat plant is traditionally used as cooking fuel.
 However, it is in danger of extinction, so only local peasants are allowed to utilize them.

 The road then descends via a winding route toward the Colca Canyon.
-About forty minutes before arriving at the valley floor, the first of the area’s fantastic Pre-Inca agricultural terraces can be seen, with the town of Chivay nestled among them.
+About forty minutes before arriving at the valley floor, the first of the area’s fantastic pre-Inca agricultural terraces can be seen, with the town of Chivay nestled among them.

 Chivay and around

 It also makes a good base if you want to go whitewater rafting on the Río Colca.
-Arriving at Chivay by road, a new tourism checkpoint issues standard, mandatory Colca general tourist tickets), which cost US$18 and offer “free” entry to the Mirador Cruz del Condor, other main miradors, and all the major churches in the Valley.
+Arriving at Chivay by road, a new tourism checkpoint issues standard, mandatory Colca general tourist tickets, which cost US$18 and offer “free” entry to the Mirador Cruz del Condor, other main miradors, and all the major churches in the Valley.

-Though Chivay is notable as a market town (with the market itself located along Avenida Salaverry, where you’ll also find a slew of artisanal shops) that dominates the head of the Colca Canyon, it’s not the best place from which to see the Canyon.
-Despite an impressive river running through a deep narrow chasm visible from the Puente Inca along the exit road towards Coporaque and the other northern bank settlements.
+Though Chivay is notable as a market town (with the market itself located along Avenida Salaverry, where you’ll also find a slew of artisanal shops) that dominates the head of the Colca Canyon, it’s not the best place from which to see the canyon.
+Despite an impressive river running through a narrow chasm visible from the Puente Inca along the exit road towards Coporaque and the other northern bank settlements.
 Chivay is nevertheless ever more bustling with gringos eager to use the town as a base for exploring the Colca Canyon either in the traditional way, by bus to the Mirador Cruz del Condor, or, more adventurously, by mountain bike, kayak, raft, or strenuous trekking.
 The town has a growing range of accommodations, restaurants, and bus services for these visitors, making it a suitable place to stay while acclimatizing to the high altitude.
 Serious trekkers will soon want to move to one of the other canyon towns, Cabanaconde.

 These thermal baths have been recently renovated, making them the cleanest and best-serviced hot springs in Peru and a delight not to be missed.
-There’s also a small museum (free) on-site with models and artifacts demonstrating local customs, such as making an offering to the Pacha Mama, Mother Earth.
-Camping is sometimes permitted by pool five but needs to be negotiated with the official at the reception hut on arrival.
+There’s also a small museum (free) on-site with models and artifacts demonstrating local customs, such as making an offering to Pacha Mama, Mother Earth.
+Camping is sometimes permitted by Pool 5 but needs to be negotiated with the official at the reception hut on arrival.
 In under an hour, you can walk from Chivay or take one of the colectivos that leave approximately twenty minutes from the church-side corner of Plaza de Armas in Chivay (90¢).

 The Colca Canyon

-Claimed to be the deepest Canyon in the world at more than 1km from the cliff edge to the river bottom, the COLCA CANYON may be an impressive sight but is some 170m less profound than its more remote rival, the Cotahuasi Canyon.
+Claimed to be the deepest canyon in the world at more than 1km from the cliff edge to the river bottom, the Colca Canyon may be an impressive sight but is some 170m less profound than its more remote rival, the Cotahuasi Canyon.
 Colca Canyon was formed by a massive geological fault between the two enormous volcanoes of Coropuna (6425m) and Ampato (6318m), with the Río Colca forming part of a gigantic watershed that empties into the Pacific near Camana.
-Despite being one of Peru’s most popular tourist attractions, the Canyon’s sharp terraces are still home to more or less traditional Indian villages.
+Despite being one of Peru’s most popular tourist attractions, the canyon’s sharp terraces are still home to more or less traditional Indian villages.